-Norbert Freedman, Ph.D. is a Training and Supervising Analyst and former President at the Institute for Psychoanalytic Training and Research (IPTAR).
-He is an Adjunct Clinical Professor and Supervising Analyst at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis, Professor Emeritus of Psychiatry and former Director of Clinical Psychology, SUNY Downstate Medical Center.
-He is the author of numerous publications on the clinical and empirical study of symbolization and transformations in the psychoanalytic process.
+Norbert Freedman, Ph.D.
+(1922 - 2011) was a Training and Supervising Analyst and former President at the Institute for Psychoanalytic Training and Research (IPTAR).
+He was an Adjunct Clinical Professor and Supervising Analyst at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis, Professor Emeritus of Psychiatry and former Director of Clinical Psychology, SUNY Downstate Medical Center.
+He was the author of numerous publications on the clinical and empirical study of symbolization and transformations in the psychoanalytic process.

 In our current professional climate, with calls for 'evidenced-based treatment', and in light of the prestige accorded to this emblem, we can ask: for what purpose do we seek evidence?
 For our... (more)

 This work presents a vision of contemporary Freudian psychoanalysis.
 The contributors show how modern Freudian analysts have translated and retranslated the contributions of analysts on whose... (more)

 In this superb volume, the contributions of Bob Wallerstein are catalogued and elaborated by colleagues around the world, all leaders in their own right.
 The book is a fitting capstone to... (more)